moeny-ai/website/README.md

 =====

-So we dedicded to blow this popsicle stand and start our own [gitea](https://gitea.moeny.ai/moeny).
+So we decided to blow this popsicle stand and start our own [gitea](https://gitea.moeny.ai/moeny).
 This way, no Microsoft sniff'n our sniffies.
 See you over there!